-Hand grenades were thrown during the final moments of two rallies in Africa on June 23 – one at a huge gathering for Ethiopia's new prime minister, Abiy Ahmed, and the other at an election rally for Zimbabwe's president, Emmerson Mnangagwa.
+Hand grenades were thrown during the final moments of two rallies in Africa on June 23: at a huge gathering for Ethiopia's new prime minister, Abiy Ahmed, and at an election rally for Zimbabwe's president, Emmerson Mnangagwa.
 On the surface, there are clear parallels between the two attacks: Two new and ambitious African leaders and their supporters were targeted by reactionary forces.
-But the attacks, their likely perpetrators and the motivations behind them fit into more specific contexts.
-And perhaps most crucial is the outcome: The failed assassination attempts will not slow the men they were intended to kill.
-Abiy will press forward with Ethiopia's economic and political openings, while Mnangagwa will proceed with Zimbabwe's July 30 elections.
+However, the attacks, their likely perpetrators and the motivations behind them fit into more specific contexts.
+And perhaps most crucially is the outcome: The failed assassination attempts will not slow the men they were intended to kill.
+According to both governments, Abiy will press forward with Ethiopia's economic and political openings as will Mnangagwa with Zimbabwe's July 30 elections....